alejandrohdez00/alejandrohdez00.github.io/_posts/2024-10-27-creativity-recombination.md

 However, we are computer scientists.
 We may have identified the essence of the creative process, asking interesting questions through a divergent process, but how can we translate this into a computational framework?

+I find particularly interesting Varshney work on defining creativity in a mathematical way.
+His framework establishes creativity as a formal optimization problem that balances novelty and quality in a combinatorial space.
+He shows that the fundamental tradeoff in creativity is similar to Shannon's capacity-cost function from communication theory, a connection we will explore further.
+While his research suggest that communicative intent may constrain both quality and novelty of creative artifacts due to information rate limitations, I believe the framework has an essential limitation: it takes a static global view of creativity.
+This is evident in how it treats quality as a fixed measure and assumes that novelty of the artifact should be measured against all the remaining artifacts in the domain.
+Then, the framework is overlooking the role of subjective observers, whose perspectives determine whether an artifact is perceived as novel or interesting, allowing for different creativity evaluations for the same artifact.

-Let me introduce a curious [concept](https://arxiv.org/abs/0812.4360)[] from Jürgen Schmidhuber that might sound crazy at first, but ended up feeling incredibly intuitive to me: creativity is fundamentally about finding data compressions.
+Now, let me introduce a curious [concept](https://arxiv.org/abs/0812.4360)[] from Jürgen Schmidhuber that might sound crazy at first, but ended up feeling incredibly intuitive to me: creativity is fundamentally about finding data compressions.

 We live in an environment full of historical data: our entire record of actions, observations, experiences and reward signals.
 Simple explanations of the past often reflect some repetitive patterns, which are useful for predicting the future.
 Therefore, any intelligent system aiming to achieve future goals should be driven to compress its sensory history.
 To achieve this, we identify regularities and create compact internal representations or symbols for frequently recurring elements.
 Even when predictions aren't perfect, we can still compress data effectively by using shorter codes for events that occur with very high probability.
 For example, since the sun rises every day, it’s efficient to create a symbol like "daylight" to represent this recurring event, rather than continuously storing raw sensory data about each sunrise.